Google Cloud DDoS Protection – Armor & Shield

 • displays possible security risks, called findings, that are associated with each asset.

-• provides services
+• provides built-in services:

 • Security Health Analytics provides managed vulnerability assessment scanning that can automatically detect the highest severity vulnerabilities and misconfigurations across assets.